-Whoever wants to know what indulging the self means, let him look at the life of the Prophet, peace be upon him, for he used to be gentle on himself, he would joke, he would spend time with women, he would kiss and would suck on tongues, he would choose attractive women, he would allow people to chill water for him, he would choose cold water to drink, and he would choose the best of morsels, such as ribs, forelegs and pastries.
+Whoever wants to know what indulging the self means, let him look at the life of the Prophet, , for he used to be gentle on himself, he would joke, he would spend time with women, he would kiss and would suck on tongues, he would choose attractive women, he would allow people to chill water for him, he would choose cold water to drink, and he would choose the best of morsels, such as ribs, forelegs and pastries.

 All of these are ways of being gentle on one’s ride when traveling on the road.
 As for the ride which is worn out by whipping, it is likely that it will not be able to complete the journey.

-I was speaking with a scholar of hadith regarding the saying of Imam Ahmad, “There are seven hundred thousand authentic narrations from the Prophet, peace be upon him.”
+I was speaking with a scholar of hadith regarding the saying of Imam Ahmad, “There are seven hundred thousand authentic narrations from the Prophet, .”
 I said to him, “This refers to the turuq of the narrations.”
 He said, “No, this refers to the actual content of the narrations.”
 I said, “This is difficult to imagine.”